AgentSmithers/DnSpy-MCPserver-Extension/README.md

 The Example1.Extension has been updated to include the MCPServer logic with a few starting function to feed the decompiled code back to the LLM.
 This is an ongoing project and I plan to continue to add commands as time persist.

-To execute the server, run as Administrator so the the Http server may Listen on +:3001.
+To execute the server, run as Administrator so the the Http server may Listen on +:3001 (release is currently set to 3003).
 The following command will suffice: cd {dnspy directory}
 dnspy.exe --extension-directory {Path to extension}